Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 503 trips per day across all routes, equating to approximately 42 weekly trips per individual stop.
+On average, there are 503 trips per day across all routes, which works out to about 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport